karaiwulf/lesbianunix.dev/content/posts/oxide-03.md

 had only half of my target dataset collected, around 5000 captcha images, when I'd been fired.

-Lessons learned... don't be trans, don't give a company free work, and definitely don't accidentally miss a meeting, and always ask for calendar invites to meetings your boss decides you have to attend outside of your work hours.
+Lessons learned... don't be trans, don't give a company free work, definitely don't accidentally miss a meeting, and always ask for calendar invites to meetings your boss decides you have to attend outside of your work hours.

-Remind me that if I decide to apply for Oxide in any capacity I need to come back and clean these up so they sound more professional and... actually give explanation instead of being a little vague.
+Remind me that if I decide to apply for Oxide in any capacity I need to come back and clean these up so they sound more professional and... actually give explanation instead of being a little (intentionally) vague.